rotundasoftware/backbone.collectionView/README.md

 * __"selectionChanged"__ ( _newSelectedModels, oldSelectedModels_ )  Fired whenever the selection is changed, either by the user or by a programmatic call to `setSelectedModel(s)`.
 * __"updateDependentControls"__ ( _selectedModels_ ) Fired whenever controls that are dependent on the selection should be updated (e.g. buttons that should be disabled on no selection).
 This event is always fired just after `selectionChanged` is fired.
 In addition, it is fired after rendering and sorting.
 * __"doubleClick"__ ( _clickedModel_ ) Fired when a model view is double clicked.
-* __"sortStart"__  Fired just as an item is starting to be dragged.
+* __"sortStart"__  Fired just as a model view is starting to be dragged.
 (Sortable collection lists only.)
-* __"sortStop"__  Fired when a drag of an item is finished, but before the collection has been reordered.
+* __"sortStop"__  Fired when a drag of a model view is finished, but before the collection has been reordered.
 (Sortable collection lists only.)
-* __"reorder"__  Fired after a drag of an item is finished and after the collection has been reordered.
+* __"reorder"__  Fired after a drag of a model view is finished and after the collection has been reordered.
 (Sortable collection lists only.)

 ##Dependencies
 * Backbone.js (tested with v0.9.10)